Richardaeld/Eldridge_Music/README.md

     appeared below the **profile** button and I clicked, **Create Account**.
 I was taken to a page where I started the process of creating an account.
     I checked my email account and found a confirmation email regarding my newly created account.

++ As a returning customer I would like to rate products I have purchased.
+    + I opened the home page of Eldridge Music Book Emporium.
+I entered the title of a book I purchased in the **user input search bar** and clicked on the merchandise card to get its **Details View**.
+I clicked on **Click to Rate**.
+I entered my rating in the text box that appeared and clicked **Rate me!**.
+    I was able to see the updated average rating.
 + As a returning user I would like to easily login or logout.
     + I opened the home page of Eldridge Music Book Emporium.
 I clicked on the **profile** button on the top right corner of the page.
 A drop-down menu appeared below the **profile** button and I clicked, **Login**.
 I was taken to a page to login.